PythonistaGuild/MystBin/README.md

 ## Other things
 This guide does not cover using a reverse proxy, if you need assistance with that, google "reverse proxy nginx tutorial".

+### Token signing
+As of v4 tokens are signed and no longer stored in the database.
+This means that if you have multiple instances of mystbin running, they all need to share the same signing key.
+By default, mystbin will generate a signing key if one is not found.
+It will save this signing key to `./mystbin/backend/.signing-key`.
+You must ensure that all instances have the same signing key, using this file.